-I don’t like to blow my toot my own horn.
+I don’t like to toot my own horn.
 Wait, come to think of it, actually I do.
 The problem is that I just don’t get the opportunity very often.
 The truth is that I am just not very good at “predicting” things.
 Fortunately, being a trend-follower – or more often a “buyer on a dip in an uptrend”, my shortcomings as a “visionary” aren’t the end of the world.

 (See also: Out With the Old, In With the, Uh-Oh)